 Private Internet Access (PIA) provides excellent privacy, works with all of the top streaming sites, and is really good for torrenting.
 It supports P2P traffic on all of its servers and includes port forwarding, which lets you connect to more peers to increase your torrenting speeds.
 Whenever I use port forwarding, my P2P speeds usually increase by about 10–15%.

-PIA’s strict no-logs policy hasn’t been independently audited like ExpressVPN — but it’s been proven true in court many times.
+PIA’s strict no-logs policy has been independently audited like ExpressVPN — and it’s also been proven true in court many times.
 What’s more, all of PIA’s apps are open-source, which means anyone can audit the code for security flaws.

 In terms of security, PIA has RAM-only servers, perfect forward secrecy, and full leak protection.
 Also, you get access to Identity Guard, which alerts you if your personal information (like your email address) is compromised in a data breach.

 Split-tunneling is also available, and I’m really happy that PIA lets you split-tunnel apps and IP addresses (ExpressVPN only lets you split-tunnel apps).
 It also has the best VPN ad, tracker, and malware blocker (PIA MACE) on the market — it always gets rid of ads, making web pages load faster.

 PIA wasn’t as fast as ExpressVPN in my speed tests, but I still enjoyed great speeds for all of my online activities.
 It has user-friendly apps for all major platforms — I especially like that all apps provide helpful explanations for pretty much all settings and features.

 Private Internet Access allows up to 10 simultaneous connections and has affordable plans that start at $2.03 / month.
 It backs all purchases with a 30-day money-back guarantee.